majo84ec/Credit_Risk_Analysis/README.md

 - Precision : 0.03 for high_risk and 1.00 for low_risk
 - Recall score : 0.92 for high_risk and 0.94 for low_risk
 - F1 score : 0.16 for high_risk and 0.97 for low_risk

-- From the low precision and F1 scores for high_risk category, it can be concluded that this model is not good to predict high_risk credit assessment.
+The accuracy score is the higher (0.93) between all the models performed and with the other parameters we can say  this model is appropiate to predict high_risk credit assessment.

+## Summary
+Looking at all the results in the 6 models, it can be concluded that the Easy Ensemble AdaBoost Classifier is the best to predict high risk credit assessments.
+Although the F1 score is low, the accuracy score is 0.93 which indicates that this model can correctly categorize the risk at 93%.
+The precision is low (0.03) but the recall 0.92 which is the highest result.
+So, this model is the winner for the high accuracy score and good balance of precision and recall scores.